ToniRealp/interactive-systems-p1/readme.md

 I added full fledged 3D model with textures, walking and idle animations.
 The animations are blended using unity animator system and blend trees.
 The transitions are a little bit sloppy using the keyboard but a game controller gives a much better feel.

+### Builds

+Find the project build in **/Builds**.
+I builded this project usign Ubuntu 20.04, so I could not test the windows executable, in the case that there is any error please let me know